-Commented [BS99]: Q: roughly how to determine if (current balance and annual contribution) will be sufficient as a function of when, how many retirees roll on and off
+Commented [BS67]: DENNISQ: roughly how to determine if (current balance and annual contribution) will be sufficient as a function of when, how many retirees roll on and off

-Commented [BS100]: Like what?
+Commented [BS68]: DENNISQ: How to determine policy of how much to contribute annually to OPEB Trust Fund?
+Like what?
 How much to contribute each year?
 E.g. are we aiming for 70% of future need?
 How far off are we?
-Is there a metric/rule of thumb for 'usual' contribution level, distinct from 'catch up'
+Is there a metric/rule of thumb for 'usual' contribution level, distinct from 'catch up' contributions?